 To the right of the steering wheel is more system rocker switches, the Volvo Penta engine start/stop switches.
-Below the switches is the trim tab controller with indicators and the bow thruster controller.
+Below the switches are the trim tab controller with indicators and the bow thruster controller.

 Mounted aft of the dashboard is the engine controller binnacle and joystick controls.
-Mounted in the starboard bulwark is the air conditioner controls and a VHF radio remote.
+Mounted in the starboard bulwark are the air conditioner controls and a VHF radio remote.

 Absolute built in a footrest at the base of the helm console for comfort during long distance cruising.

 The storage drawers built into the helm seat base demonstrate the commitment to quality on the Absolute 62 Fly with solid zebra wood inside and out.

 The windshield defroster vents are an appreciated detail on the Absolute 62 Fly.